getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 - Database Server
 - Cron Job Scheduler

 Each of these components may be written in a different language on a different platform.
-Each can be instrumented individually using the Sentry SDK to capture error data or crash reports, but that instrumentation doesn't provide the full picture as each piece is considered separately.
+Each can be instrumented individually using a Sentry SDK to capture error data or crash reports, but that instrumentation doesn't provide the full picture, as each piece is considered separately.
 Tracing allows you to tie all of the data together.

-In our example of a modern web application, tracing means being able to follow a request from the front end to the backend and back, pulling in data from any background tasks or notification jobs a request creates.
-Not only does this allow you to correlate Sentry error reports, to see how an error in one service may have propagated to another, but this also allows you to gain stronger insights into which services may be having a negative impact on your application's overall performance.
+In our example web application, tracing means being able to follow a request from the front end to the backend and back, pulling in data from any background tasks or notification jobs that request creates.
+Not only does this allow you to correlate Sentry error reports, to see how an error in one service may have propagated to another, but it also allows you to gain stronger insights into which services may be having a negative impact on your application's overall performance.

 Before learning how to enable tracing in your application, it helps to understand a few key terms and how they relate to one another.